MIRA-KUMAR/Leetcode-Learning/README.md

 Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

+# LeetCode 567.
+Permutation in String

+Given two strings s1 and s2, return true if s2 contains a permutation of s1, or false otherwise.

+In other words, return true if one of s1's permutations is the substring of s2.

 # LeetCode 572.
 Subtree of Another Tree

 Given the roots of two binary trees root and subRoot, return true if there is a subtree of root with the same structure and node values of subRoot and false otherwise.